jyutzler/Bridge-Systems/system.md

 2♠ with ♠J43 ♥A875 ♦AQJ4 ♣J3 (rebid 1NT if RHO has passed)

 ### New Suits
-In a competitive sequence, new suits are non-forcing but constructive (generally showing about 10-12 points).
+In a competitive sequence, new suits by an unpassed hand are forcing.
+(To make a constructive, non-forcing bid, consider a Negative Double.)
+New suits by a passed hand are constructive but non-forcing.

-Jump shifts are strong and forcing.
+Jump shifts are weak, showing a similar hand to a preempt.

 ### Cue Bids
 Cuebidding right-hand opponent’s suit shows a limit raise or better: